 Waste and Compost

-Recycling has been a part of Northwestern University’s campus greening efforts since 1989.
-Students started the program and it is now a part of daily operations across our campus.
-Reducing waste and increasing our diversion rate are an important part of our campus sustainability efforts.
+Recycling has been a part of Northwestern’s campus greening efforts since 1989, when students started the program.
+Reducing waste and increasing our diversion rate are important parts of our campus sustainability efforts.
 Recycling reduces greenhouse gas emissions, water pollutants, and saves energy.

-Compostable items in the dining halls and Norris are collected and delivered to a local composting facility.
-The compost is then used in landscape and farming operations, where it is added to the soil, reducing the need for fertilizers:
+Northwestern has been composting food since 2012.
+Every Evanston campus dining and food service operation participates in the program.
+Compostable items in the dining halls, Allen Center, and Norris University Center are collected and delivered to a local composting facility.
+The compost is then used in landscape and farming operations, where it is added to the soil, reducing the need for fertilizers.

 Want to compost at an NU event?
 Contact Julie Cahillane for more information.